 - 2 tablespoons fat-free sour cream

 - Place potatoes in a small saucepan and cover with water.
 Bring to a boil.
 Reduce heat; cover and cook for 5-7 minutes or until tender.
 Drain.

 - Transfer to a serving plate.
-Top with sour cream, tomatoes and remaining cheese.
+Top with sour cream, tomato and remaining cheese.
 Yield: 2 servings.

 Enjoy this recipe with a sparkling wine.